 Mr. Perry confirmed that the letter was not in the packet but added, I think it did have an impact.
-I mean he did he wanted the Commission to be a part of the process and actually said that in his response, in his letter.
+He wanted the Commission to be a part of the process and actually said that in his response, in his letter.
 It was well received by the Governor's office.

-Mr. Henderson asked, could I say something else just about things coming up, the Troy and Geological Society has a career prep day for engineering and sciences on Wednesday, September 9th.
-It's Nevada Petroleum Geothermal Society, are you still on the Board?
+Mr. Henderson asked, could I say something else just about things coming up, the Petroleum and Geological Society has a career prep day for engineering and sciences on Wednesday, September 9th.
+It's the Nevada Petroleum Geothermal Society, are you still on the Board?

-Mr/.
+Mr./.
 Snow replied, I'm the President.